friendtech33-DAO/ft33-docs/docs/contracts-old/treasury.md

 The treasury contract is a simple vault implementation holding all the funds collected by the protocol.
-If for instance a user purchases a DAI bond, the bonded DAI is fully taken in by the treasury in return of the market equivalent of OHM bonded for.
-New OHM will be minted based on the RFV of the treasury assets.
+If for instance a user purchases a DAI bond, the bonded DAI is fully taken in by the treasury in return of the market equivalent of FTW bonded for.
+New FTW will be minted based on the RFV of the treasury assets.
 Below are listed treasury contracts by version, where the latest version represents the currently active contract.